Panesher01/University-python-tasks/README.md

 # University-python-tasks
-Solves of some university tasks
+Solutions of some university tasks